visserle/pain-measurement/src/data/README.md

 Invalid participants and trials can be removed at any stage of the pipeline using the `remove_invalid` key in the `get_table` method.

-Note that iMotions data is only available in the original .csv format and is not integrated into the database.
+Note that iMotions' output is loaded into the database as `raw` data.